ktr03rtk/touring-log-service/mqtt/README.md

 # MQTT Server

+## Purpose

+The pub/sub server pod receives touring log from raspberry pi, and send log to servers run by home k8s.

 ## Initialization

 ### Create mqtt server certificate

-Set your mqtt server domein to `IP` value in `script/create_cert.sh` and execute the script.
+Set your mqtt server domain to `IP` value in `script/create_cert.sh` and execute the script.

 ## Create sealed secret manifest of mqtt server certificate